 Note: Please help seed this file for other PirateBox downloaders!

-Note: If you encounter a slow starting of the torrent download, you may pick up the corresponding torrent file in this forum post.
+Note: If you encounter a slow starting of the torrent download using the magnet link, you may pick up the corresponding torrent file in this forum post.
 You can also use direct downloads via our Alternative download sources

 3. Once you have finished copying the Raspberry Pi(rate)Box image to your SD card, insert it into the Raspberry Pi and connect it via ethernet cable to your home router.
 Be sure your USB Wi-Fi adapter and FAT32 formatted USB drive are both plugged in (see “Stuff You'll Need” section above for more info on compatible devices).